vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Find a group of people who challenge and inspire you; spend a lot of time with them, and it will change your life." - Amy Poehler
 > 1. "The greatest weapon in any battle is patience." - Anonymous
+> 1. "The greatest leader is not necessarily the one who does the greatest things.
+He is the one that gets the best out of the people." - Ronald Reagan
 > 1. "The only person you are destined to become is the person you decide to be." - Ralph Waldo Emerson
 > 1. "You are never too young to lead and never too old to learn." - Anonymous
+> 1. "The function of leadership is to produce more leaders, not more followers." - Ralph Nader
+> 1. "The best way to lead is by example." - Anonymous
+> 1. "Great leaders are not defined by the absence of weakness, but rather by the presence of clear strengths." - John Zenger
+> 1. "To handle yourself, use your head; to handle others, use your heart." - Eleanor Roosevelt
+> 1. "Leadership is not about being in charge.
+It is about taking care of those in your charge." - Simon Sinek
+> 1. "Leadership is the capacity to translate vision into reality." - Warren Bennis

 ## Change and Growth